nix-community/awesome-nix/README.md

 ### Desktop apps

 * [nixos-conf-editor](https://github.com/vlinkz/nixos-conf-editor) - Graphical editor for NixOS configuration.
 Desktop app in Rust and GTK.
-* [nix-software-center](https://github.com/vlinkz/nix-software-center) - Install and manage Nix packages.
+* [nix-software-center](https://github.com/vlinkz/nix-software-center) - Install and manage Nix packages, both imperatively and declaratively.
 Desktop app in Rust and GTK.

 ### Webinterface

-* [mynixos.com](https://mynixos.com/) - Graphical editor for Nix flakes.
+* [MyNixOS](https://mynixos.com/) - Graphical editor for Nix flakes.
 Create and manage configurations and modules for NixOS and Nix home-manager.
 Rather a Nix generator than a Nix editor, because it does not allow to import Nix files.

 ## Overlays